Deep Learning Fundamentals - Building Neural Networks with TensorFlow

 .

-# Compile model with appropriate metrics and optimizers
+# Compile model with appropriate loss function and optimizer

 model.compile(